 Keep your head clear

-Ignore peer pressure
+Be aware of peer pressure

 Gambling with other people can affect the way you gamble.
 It can be hard to stop when your friends are betting big and egging you on.
-Be aware of the peer pressure and stand your ground.
+Be aware of peer pressure and stand your ground.

 Use social support